jackdobinson/aopp_obs_toolchain/USAGE.md

   - DS9 region files (one or more) that defines regions to be masked.
 Assumed to not move, and will be applied to all wavelengths.
 Must use IMAGE coordinates.

 * `--dynamic_regions` : int str
-  - [index, path] pair.
-Defines a set of region files that denote **dynamic** regions that should be masked. `index` denotes the wavelength index the regions in a file apply to, region parameters are interpolated between index values, and are associated by order within a file so all files must have the same regions defined.
-Therefore, set a region to have zero size to remove it, but keep the entry present.
-Must have IMAGE coordinates.'
+  - (`index`, `path`) pair.
+Defines a set of region files that denote **dynamic** regions that should be masked. `index` denotes the wavelength index the regions in a file apply to, region parameters are interpolated between index values, and are associated by text label.
+Must use IMAGE coordinates.'

 #### Examples ####